Holiday Traveling Tips When a Loved One Has Alzheimer's

 It’s an excellent time for loved ones to gather and enjoy one another's company.
-Traveling with a loved one living with Alzheimer's, however, poses special challenges.
+Holiday traveling with a loved one living with Alzheimer's, however, poses special challenges.
 Most of these are able to be overcome or lessened with thoughtful pre-planning.
 Enjoy a safe and pleasant trip with the following tips.

-- Bring an Activity – Photo albums or coloring books provide distraction from long waits at the airport as well as an activity during car rides.
-Play music they enjoy or even have a sing a long!
+Bring an Activity – Photo albums or coloring books provide a distraction from long waits at the airport as well as an activity during car rides.
+Play music they enjoy or even have a sing-along!

 For more information on Alzheimer's please visit ALZ.org